webqit/oohtml/explainer.md

 ### Scoped JS

 This feature makes it possible for scripts to be scoped to their containing element and completely out of the global browser scope.
-Scoped scripts have their `this` variable implicitly bound to their containing element.
+Scoped scripts have their `this` variable implicitly bound to their immediate container element.
 They are defined with the `scoped` Boolean attribute.

 ```html
 <div>